Site: Port Macquarie Public School, 1 Grant St, Port Macquarie, NSW 2444

 Transformation

 Focusing on these goals, we designed and installed an inclusive playground catering for children aged 5-12 years with diverse needs and abilities.
-Together with an external expert and in collaboration with the school, we developed site-specific signage to suit the needs of the non-verbal students.
+Together with an external expert and in collaboration with the school, we developed site-specific signage to suit the needs of non-speaking students.
 The playground has now been transformed into a social hub that celebrates disability.

 All eyes on the Diabolo Multiplay unit